JackM510/Portfolio-Cafe-SPA/README.md

 # Portfolio-Cafe-SPA

 A single-page application developed using Bootstrap 5, HTML, CSS, and JavaScript, designed for the fictional business 'Aroma Espresso'.
 This project was developed as one of my portfolio pieces to showcase a responsive and fully-functional website for a Cafe business.
-The website was designed

 # Features
-- **Responsive Design:** this application is designed to work across multiple devices and browser utilising CSS media conditions and Javascript.
+- **Responsive Design:** this application is designed to work across multiple devices and browsers utilising CSS media queries and Javascript.
-- **Navbar:** the navbar contains five links to each section of the website, 'Home', 'About', 'Gallery', 'Menu', 'Contact', and also includes a Bootstrap button to book a table.
-The navbar is responsive and will display as a collapsible navbar on smaller displays.
+- **Navbar:** the navbar contains five links to each section of the website and includes a Bootstrap button to book a table.
+The navbar is also responsive and will collapse on smaller displays.
 - **Landing Page:** the landing page contains a responsive image of the finctional cafe and a floating span for the business name over the image.
-The image and span fade in when the page is loaded and the text and image resize for smaller displays.
+The image and span fade in using CSS and Javascript when the page is loaded and will resize on smaller displays.
 - **About section:** the about section contains key information about the finctional business, such as their 'Specialty Coffee', 'Fresh Whole Foods', and 'Seaside Location'.
 This section was built using Bootstraps responsive grid system.
 - **Gallery section:** the gallery contains six images of the fictional business and was built using Bootstraps grid system for a responsive design.
 All of the images in the gallery are clickable and are displayed in a Bootstrap modal when selected.
 When the Modal is displayed the user has a greater view of the image and can use the 'previous' and 'next' buttons to view the rest of the gallery.
 There is also a 'close' button to hide the modal.
 - **Menu section:** the menu section contains a fictional menu for the business and was built using Bootstraps nav-tabs and tab-pane classes.
 There are three nav-tabs, 'Breakfast', 'Lunch', and 'Drinks'.
 Each tab can be selected to display the respective menu which is fetched and rendered using 'menu.js'.
 The data for the menu is stored within 'menu.json' and fetched dynamically using Javascript.